-This means that if you are registered with us, and you believe that a registered colleague does not meet our standards, then you must inform us.
+So if you are registered with us, and you believe that a registered colleague does not meet our standards, then you must inform us.

 More information

 More information about us and our role is available on our website. www.hpc-uk.org